GaloisInc/saw-script/doc/manual/manual.md

 * `mir_alloc_mut : MIRType -> MIRSetup SetupValue`

+MIR tracks whether references are mutable or immutable at the type level, so it is important to use the right allocation command for a given reference type.

 In LLVM, it's also possible to construct fresh pointers that do not point to allocated memory (which can be useful for functions that manipulate pointers but not the values they point to):